Ten of the most interesting locations in Oklahoma to visit, especially if you're into architecture.

 Step back in time to Poteau during the late 1800s.
 This article shows some of the more important locations in town, as well as those that have had the biggest historical impact.

-The story behind Oklahoma's first female mayor, Mrs. Nora Shaw of Poteau, Oklahoma
+Women can be the mayor!
+Have you heard of Mayor Nora Shaw?
+Read on for the full story behind Oklahoma's first female mayor, Mrs. Nora Shaw of Poteau, Oklahoma.

 Rediscover Senator Robert S. Kerr's "hidden" history in Southeast Oklahoma.